LazarusESP/arrays-bash/README.md

 # arrays-bash
-Bash script with bubble sort, two-dimensional array that contains a multiplication table of a specified size.
+Bash script that performs various tasks.
+The program includes a function for bubble sort, which sorts an array created from arguments passed to the function.
+There is also a function for creating a two-dimensional array that contains a multiplication table of the specified size.
+Additionally, the program includes a function for numerical integration using the trapezoidal method.
+The program checks for positive numbers and exits if the input is invalid.
+The output is displayed on the standard output stream.